datacarpentry/genomics-workshop/index.md

 >
 {: .prereq}

-Please note that workshop materials for working with Genomics data in R are under development and will become available in late 2018.
+Please note that workshop materials for working with Genomics data in R are under development and will become available in mid 2019.

 > ## Data
 >